Chopta Travel Guide / Itinerary

 7. Is Chopta Trek difficult?

-Chopta Chandrashila trek falls under easy category.
-The trek difficulty dictates your level of fitness and preparations for it.
-As mentioned above, it is easy level trek but preparation is needed as it's mountainous terrain.
+Chopta Chandrashila trek falls under the easy category.
+The trek difficulty dictates your level of fitness and preparation for it.
+As mentioned above, it is easy easy-level trek, but preparation is needed as it's mountainous terrain.

 There is no direct connection from New Delhi to Chopta.
 However, you can take the bus to Samas Pur Jagir, take the bus to Haridwar, then take the taxi to Chopta.
-Alternatively, you can take the train to Kotdwara then take the taxi to Chopta.
+Alternatively, you can take the train to Kotdwara, then take a taxi to Chopta.

 9. Which time is best for Chopta?

-The best time to do Chopta Chandrashila Trek is from early summer to post monsoon time.
+The best time to do the Chopta Chandrashila Trek is from early summer to post-monsoon time.
 April to June: This time trails look beautiful as the arrival of spring makes flowers alive and vibrant.
-Blooming rhododendrons and clear view of Himalayan peaks make it an ideal time to do Chopta Chandrashila Trek.
+Blooming rhododendrons and a clear view of Himalayan peaks make it an ideal time to do the Chopta Chandrashila Trek.

 10. Is there snowfall in Tungnath today?

-Today's weather of Tungnath is expected to be Patchy rain nearby with a maximum temperature of 11° C and a minimum temperature of 1° C.
+Today's weather in Tungnath is expected to be Patchy rain nearby with a maximum temperature of 11° C and a minimum temperature of 1° C.